 Designed in 1917 by the Vevey architect Charles Gunthert, the Hôtel de Ville of Le Locle was inaugurated in 1918.
 It is a Gesamtkunstwerk, combining harmoniously the different styles of neo-renaissance, Heimatstil and Art Nouveau.
-The fresco above the main entrance is by Ernest Biéler.
+The fresco above the main entrance is by Swiss painter Ernest Biéler.

 Hôtel de Ville, Le Locle - exterior